 - Start by simply standing rather than sitting whenever you have the chance, such as while talking on the phone or eating lunch

 Remember, the muscle activity needed for standing and other movements seems to trigger important processes related to the breakdown of fats and sugars within the body.
 When you sit, these processes stall — and your health risks increase.
-While standing or actively moving, you kick the processes back into action.
+When standing or actively moving, you kick the processes back into action.